xtremind/tmber/README.md

 - [x] show draw pile
 - [x] show discard pile
 - [x] pick a card from the draw pile
+- [x] pick a card from the discard pile

 ## IN PROGRESS

 ## BLOCKED